Dylan-Israel/100-angular-challenges/src/app/components/skeleton-loader/README.md

-# Skelton Loader Component
+# Skeleton Loader Component

-Build a quote component that takes in a quote, author and occupation.
+Build a skeleton loader that takes in a width and height.
+It should have a nice loading animation as well.

 ## Tips
 ---